u1184009/CS-3090/README.md

 # CS-3090
+This is a simple program for entering a password and checking its strength.

+# How to use
+...

 # Limitations
 This software is strictly for educational purposes only.
+It is not a secure way of storing a password due to it's simplicity.
+It also shouldn't be used to decrypt more sophisticated encyptions, this is morally wrong as it can potentially hurt the livelyhood for someone else.
+Not only that, you don't learn from quick and easy jobs.

 # Licences
 License chosen is Apache 2.0, highly permissive while offering patent protection.
 This patent was chosen to allow for patent protection while allowing for free